Please note: All documentation linked to on this website is being superseded by documentation and instruction provided

 - FIS-B: WX (Nexrad, Winds Aloft, METARs, TAFs, AIRMETs, SIGMETs, PIREPs), NOTAMs, TFRs, SUAs

 - Bluetooth streaming of TIS-B, FIS-B and AHRS info to your EFB

-- Digital Autopilot with envelope protection, LVL button and Go Around button
+- Digital Autopilot with VNAV support, envelope protection and LVL button

-- Manual Electric Trim switch on the pilot-side yoke
+- MET (Manual Electric Trim) switch on the pilot-side yoke

 - Digital engine / system instruments

 - Detailed CHT/EGT monitor

-- Digital senders for accurate fuel level information
+- Digital fuel senders provide accurate fuel level information

 - Digital ELT with GPS position transmission